 IT equipment will fall into three categories:

-most items will not have been capitalised on the fixed asset register and these can be disposed of at a price set by the IT Recycling Team and approved by the head of owning department.
+most items will not have been capitalised on the fixed asset register and these can be disposed of at a price set by IT Services.

-IT equipment included on the fixed asset register with a net book value of £0.00 can also be disposed of at a price set by the IT Recycling Team and approved by the head of owning department.
+IT equipment included on the fixed asset register with a net book value of £0.00 can also be disposed of at a price set by IT Services.

-IT equipment included on the fixed asset register with a net book value of more than £0.00 can be sold to members of staff or students at a price set by the IT Recycling Team, agreed by Corporate area and approved by a member of the finance team.
+IT equipment included on the fixed asset register with a net book value of more than £0.00 can be sold to members of staff or students at a price set by IT Services, agreed by Corporate area and approved by a member of the finance team.
 All requests should be directed to firstname.lastname@example.org.

-All University licensed software installed in the computers must be removed prior to the sale by the ISA Direct Services.
+All University licensed software installed in the computers must be removed prior to the sale by the IT Services Support Team.
 An invoice must be raised to reflect the disposal and a disclaimer must be signed by the recipient with the words:

 "The equipment will be sold as seen, Aston University offers no guarantees or otherwise and is not liable for any warranty or injuries"